googleapis/nodejs-bigquery/MIGRATING.md

 getTable();
 ```

-#### List
+#### List tables

 ##### Key differences

 * Client is [instantiated](#instantiating-preview-sdk-clients) with the `BigQueryClient()` method, not `BigQuery()`
 * Previously we called the `.getTables()` method on a `dataset` object, now we call the one of the `listTables*` methods on the client
 * In the BigQueryClient, there are [three options for every list method](https://github.com/googleapis/gax-nodejs/blob/main/client-libraries.md#auto-pagination).
 For tables, there is `listTables` (least efficient, but supports manual paging), `listTablesAsync` (returns an iterable, recommended over the non-async method) and `listTablesStream` (returns results as a stream)
-* Any of these list methods take in a [request object](https://github.com/googleapis/nodejs-bigquery/blob/4f95cabbd2dbb5c749a158b57ba95b1905429c57/protos/protos.d.ts#L29589-L29602) that must minimally takes in the `projectId` and the `datasetId`
+* Any of these list methods take in a [request object](https://github.com/googleapis/nodejs-bigquery/blob/4f95cabbd2dbb5c749a158b57ba95b1905429c57/protos/protos.d.ts#L29589-L29602) that must minimally take in the `projectId` and the `datasetId`

 ##### Before